otijamez/PowerShell-Repo/Create-and-manage-NSG/README.md

-##  The powershell script performs the following task
+##  The powershell script performs the following tasks

 Create resource group ,
 Create a security rule ,
-Create nsg and set the rule ,
+Create NSG and set the rule ,
-Add new rule to the nsg ,
+Add new rule to the NSG ,
-Add a new security rule to an existing nsg ,
+Add a new security rule to an existing NSG,
-Remove security rule #Edit security rule ,
+Remove security rule ,
+Edit security rule ,
 Create virtual network with three subnets ,
-Attach nsg to the server subnet ,
+Attach NSG to the server subnet ,
-Detach nsg from subnet #Create PIP and NIC ,
+Detach NSG from subnet ,
+Create PIP and NIC ,
-Attach nsg to nic.
+Attach NSG to NIC.